This page explains the situation where the High Court can become a legal guardian for a child under the power of Wardship.

-In London Borough of Tower Hamlets v M & Ors 2015 the High Court considered the use of wardship for young persons who were at risk of leaving the country to travel to ISIS controlled areas.
+In London Borough of Tower Hamlets v M & Ors 2015, the High Court considered the use of wardship for young persons who were at risk of leaving the country to travel to ISIS controlled areas.
 The local authority applied for wardship and told the court that the police were in agreement that wardship was required.
 The High Court made the young persons wards of Court and granted a passport order.
-However, It then emerged that the police did not have time to fully consider the information from the local authority and, in actual fact, did not believe wardship to be necessary.
+However, it then emerged that the police did not have time to fully consider the information from the local authority and didn’t actually believe wardship to be necessary.
 Wardship was immediately withdrawn and the judge held that wardship was not needed for the young persons as the situation could be managed through cooperation between the local authority, police and families.

 The judge issued a number of core principles to be followed in wardship cases: